bank-vaults/secret-sync/README.md

 ### Sync Plan

 Sync plan consists of general configurations and a list of sync actions that enable the selection, transformation, and synchronization of secrets from source to target stores.
+Each sync action defines a specific mode of operation depending on its specifications.
+You can use this as a reference point to create a more complete sync process based on the given requirements.

 ```yaml
 # Used to configure the schedule for synchronization.
 Optional, runs only once if empty.